Anomalous left coronary artery from the pulmonary artery (ALCAPA) is a rare heart defect.

 Copyright © Nucleus Medical Media, Inc.

-ALCA is a congenital defect.
+ALCAPA is a congenital defect.
 This means that the baby is born with it.
-It is not known exactly why some babies’ left coronary artery develops abnormally.
+It is not known why the left coronary artery develops abnormally.

 Symptoms may include: